Introduction

 Your answer should include the following:

 In the years immediately after the war, a lot of women lost their jobs.
-In the 1920s however, women gained access to new professions, such as social and library work, and even physiotherapy; the majority of positons were still clerical and domestic, “but for the first time in the century the percentage of women working as domestics fell below 20%.”
+In the 1920s however, women gained access to new professions, such as social and library work, and even physiotherapy; the majority of positions were still clerical and domestic, “but for the first time in the century the percentage of women working as domestics fell below 20%.”
 Women also started going to university and, by 1930, women represented 35 percent of all undergraduates.

 You’ve just examined how to use a reliable source to find evidence that can support a position statement.